Royal Court Denies Queen will Abdicate Next Year

 The claims are also being refuted by several Danish historians, including controversial author Trine Villeman.
 She told Politiken that “our Queen has always put duty highest.
 And it has had both private and personal costs.
 But she has always been willing to pay the price.
 I cannot see why that should have changed.”
 Queen Margrethe herself is quoted as never abdicating, in a book released years ago by Annelise Bistrup:

 “Being Queen is a profession…an office that one cannot put aside when you come home from work.
 It is there all the time, it is there all your life.
 For me, it is a responsibility that does not include abdication.
-It is a task one has been given and taken upon oneself, and one does not relinquish it because it would perhaps be convenient personally to be shot of some of it.”Filed under Danish Royals
+It is a task one has been given and taken upon oneself, and one does not relinquish it because it would perhaps be convenient personally to be shot of some of it.”Filed under Denmark

-Tagged Abdication, Books, Margrethe II.
+Tagged Abdication, Books, Margrethe II of Denmark.